"How do I move forward when I feel overwhelmed about career options?"

-There IS a future; we WILL get through this; life and love has MORE meaning than ever before.
+There IS a future; we WILL get through this; life, love and purpose has MORE meaning than ever before.

 But that doesn't mean doing nothing is the only solution.
-Sure, it's important to grieve what we can't have right now; just don't spend too much valuable time looking back and using language like "I'm stuck..." and "I can't..."
+It's OK to admit you are feeling uncertain; just don't spend too much valuable time looking back and using language like "I'm stuck..." and "I can't..."

 Keep taking actions that move you forward, even if it is slowly.